Arizona Cardinals at Pittsburgh Steelers injury report

-Meanwhile, the Steelers, who host Arizona on Sunday, had safety Minkah Fitzpatrick listed as a full participant at practice for the first time in a month.
+Meanwhile, the Steelers, who host Arizona, had safety Minkah Fitzpatrick listed as a full participant at practice for the first time in a month on Wednesday.

+Pittsburgh second-leading receiver Diontae Johnson was added to the injury report on Thursday with an illness.

 Arizona Cardinals-Pittsburgh Steelers injury reports